Brass Monkey Weather

-An example might be: "I told you that lawyer wasn't been straight with you.
-There is some monkey business going on here".
+Example sentence: "I told you that lawyer wasn't been straight with you.
+There is some monkey business going on here."

 To way of saying that you only get what you pay for.

-A way of describing a mechanic who works on automobiles or airplanes.
+A way of describing a mechanic who works on automobiles or aircraft.

-An example might be: "I took my bike to see my usual grease monkey, he did a great job repairing it, as usual".
+An example being: "I took my bike to see my usual grease monkey, he did a great job repairing it, as usual."